A Calabi-Yau algebra with $E_6$ symmetry and the Clebsch-Gordan series of $sl(3)$: Parameters of for the realisation in terms of Heun--Racah operators

 \section{Parameters of $\alg$ for the realisation in terms of Heun--Racah operators}

 The generators $A$ and $B$ given by \eqref{eq-morR} satisfy relations \eqref{relAlg} with the parameters given by

-.5cm \textbf{Acknowledgements.} The authors warmly thanks Rupert Yu and Alexei Zhedanov for stimulating discussions.
+.5cm \textbf{Acknowledgements.} The authors warmly thank Rupert Yu and Alexei Zhedanov for stimulating discussions and are very grateful to the anonymous referee for valuable comments.
 N.Cramp\'e and L.Poulain d'Andecy are partially supported by Agence National de la Recherche Projet AHA ANR-18-CE40-0001.
 L.Poulain d'Andecy is grateful to the Centre de Recherches Math\'ematiques (CRM) for hospitality and support during his visit to Montreal in the course of this investigation.
 The research of L.Vinet is supported in part by a Discovery Grant from the Natural Science and Engineering Research Council (NSERC) of Canada.